Rob Reich

-Rob Reich (born c.
-1969) is an American political scientist.
-He is a professor of political science at Stanford University, the director of Stanford's McCoy Center for Ethics in Society, co-director of Stanford's Center on Philanthropy and Civil Society (PACS), and associate director of Stanford's institute for Human-Centered Artificial Intelligence (HAI).
+Robert C. Reich (born c.
+1969) is an American political scientist and professor.
+He is the McGregor-Girand Professor of Social Ethics of Science and Technology at Stanford University.
+He is also the director of Stanford's McCoy Center for Ethics in Society, co-director of Stanford's Center on Philanthropy and Civil Society (PACS), and associate director of Stanford's institute for Human-Centered Artificial Intelligence (HAI).
 A political theorist, Reich's work focuses primarily on applied ethics, educational inequality and the role of philanthropy in the public sector, along with other topics in liberal democratic theory.
+In 2024-25, Reich served as a Senior Advisor to the United States AI Safety Institute.

 Academic career

 Reich teaches courses on justice, public service, philanthropy, practical ethics, and political theory at Stanford.
 He has received numerous awards for his teaching, including the Walter J. Gores award (Stanford's highest teaching honor) and the Phi Beta Kappa Undergraduate Teaching Prize.
 He is also a Bass Fellow in Undergraduate Education for "extraordinary contributions to undergraduate education".

-In Fall 2016, Reich will co-teach "Election 2016" at Stanford University.
-The course will attempt, with the help of experts, to make sense of an election that defies all historical precedent and to take stock of the health of American democracy.
-"Election 2016" will host a number of guest speakers including David Plouffe and David Axelrod.
-It will be the centerpiece of a campus-wide campaign of events around the 2016 presidential elections.
+In Fall 2016, Reich co-taught "Election 2016" at Stanford University.
+The course attempted, with the help of experts, to make sense of an election that defied historical precedent and to take stock of the health of American democracy.
+"Election 2016" hosted a number of guest speakers including David Plouffe and David Axelrod.
+It was the centerpiece of a campus-wide campaign of events around the 2016 presidential elections.